 Below are links to useful videos to help you to support your child with reading.

-If you have any questions please contact a member of the foundation team for further advice.
+If you have any questions please contact a member of the foundation team or our English lead, Mrs Wilson for further advice.